andy-goryachev/AccessPanelPublic/README.md

 * remembers layout

 ## File Manager

 * local and remote filesystems
 * synchronizes directories
 * copy, rename, move directories and files
 * file preview

+## Script Runner

+* a convenient UI for running commands on one or more hosts
+* variables, secrets
+* captures timestamps

 ## Linux Configuration Tools